 Wait, you need more?
-Okay, why not stick in a story about how the car is cursed, how you like to take your baby around in it or that time you were arrested for speeding?
+Okay, why not stick in a story about how the car is cursed, how you like to take your baby around in it (or do other things with them in it) or that time you were arrested for speeding?

 Common cars are T-birds, Cadillacs, hearses, Cadillac hearses, and generic hotrods.

 Counterpart trope to Driving Song, which is about the love of driving rather than the car itself.
 Not to be confused with songs by The Cars.
 If it's a romantic song about your car, then Cargo Ship may apply.
 See also Train Song.

 - "Chitty Chitty Bang Bang" from Chitty Chitty Bang Bang.

 - "Grey Cortina" by Tom Robinson Band.

 - "Low Rider" by War.

 - "Hot Rod Race" by Arkie Shibley and his Mountain Dew Boys.